 NOAA's Coral Reef Conservation Program: Find a wealth of resources on coral ecosystems, threats to them, conservation programs, and opportunities to protect corals.

 National Ocean Service Education Discovery Kit: Corals: Explore this tutorial on the biology of and threats to corals, a roadmap to related web resources, and a series of coral-related lesson plans developed for students at the high school level.

 Dispersants: A Guided Tour - Environmental Impacts: Coral reefs can be harmed by dispersed oil, so dispersant use in the vicinity of coral reefs is usually restricted to areas where dispersed oil is unlikely to contact coral.

 IncidentNews: Browse news and information on current and historical spills and incidents, including those involving corals.

 F/V Jin Shiang Fa Incident: History Detail: Read the report for the fishing vessel Jin Shiang Fa, which ran aground on the west side of Rose Island, approximately 150 miles east of American Samoa, on October 14, 1993.
 The incident resulted in an oil spill and damage to a coral reef.

-Abandoned Vessel Program Overview: Abandoned vessels pose a significant threat to the NOAA Trust resources through physical destruction of coral habitats and dispersion of toxic chemicals and gear.
+Abandoned and Derelict Vessels: Abandoned vessels pose a significant threat to the NOAA Trust resources through physical destruction of coral habitats and dispersion of toxic chemicals and gear.